2010–11 Hereford United F.C. season

-The 2010–11 season is the 90th competitive season of Hereford United Football Club, and their 30th as a Football League club.
+The 2010–11 season was the 90th competitive season of Hereford United Football Club, second consecutive season in League Two and 30th overall in the Football League.
+The club also competed in the FA Cup, FA Trophy and Football League Trophy.

 The football club saw a change of ownership in the close season with David Keyte and Tim Russon purchasing the majority shareholding in the club; becoming chairman and vice-chairman respectively.
 After 15 years at the club as manager, chairman and director of football, Graham Turner departed along with long-serving company secretary Joan Fennessy.
 Turner was subsequently appointed manager of Shrewsbury Town with former backroom staff John Trewick and Tony Ford following him to the Greenhous Meadow.

 From a shortlist of three, former Barnsley and Darlington manager Simon Davey was appointed as the new manager, with Andy Fensome as assistant manager.
-After an extended run of poor form, including 579 minutes without a goal, the pair were sacked on 5th November.
+After an extended run of poor form, including 579 minutes without a goal, the pair were sacked on 5 November.
 Physio and former player Jamie Pitman was placed in temporary charge until the end of 2010, with Russell Hoult as assistant manager/goalkeeping coach.

 Since the arrival of the new board, the club has launched a new home strip, held the first Open Day for several years, appointed new club caterers and purchased the lease of Edgar Street, resolving a long-standing issue.